Unit 3: Advanced Topics & Disease Prevention¶

 These programs aren’t identical: their criteria differ, and a product might pass one certification while failing another.

-And here's something important to understand: certification doesn't guarantee a product is effective.
-It only means it contains what it claims and meets certain purity standards.
-Those are different things.
+Certification also doesn’t guarantee a product is effective.
+It only means it contains what it claims and meets certain purity standards, which is a different question than “Will this help me?”
+(Easy to mix up, and super common.)

-Also, absence of certification doesn't necessarily mean a product is poor quality.
-Many reputable manufacturers don't seek certification due to cost or other business reasons.
-It's one signal, not the whole story.
+Also, absence of certification doesn’t necessarily mean a product is poor quality.
+Many reputable manufacturers don’t seek certification due to cost or other business reasons.
+So think of certification as one helpful signal, not the whole story.
+(Helpful, but not magic.)

 Language red flags: